playbook-ui/playbook-ios/README.md

 Playbook features are separated into the following frameworks.

-- Playbook: Core system of component management.
+- `Playbook`: Core system of component management.
-- PlaybookSnapshot: Generates snapshots of all components.
+- `PlaybookSnapshot`: Generates snapshots of all components.
-- PlaybookUI: Products a browsing UI for components managed by Playbook.
+- `PlaybookUI`: Products a browsing UI for components managed by Playbook.

 ### [CocoaPods](https://cocoapods.org)